Usage Basics¶

 secret/example-argocd-tls kubernetes.io/tls 2 33s

-The cluster Secret contains the admin password for authenticating with Argo CD, as well as the Grafana dashboard, if enabled.
+The cluster Secret contains the admin password for authenticating with Argo CD.

 apiVersion: v1